lewoudar/scalpel/docs/selenium-spider.md

 selenium does not have a notion of a *tab* object.
 You only handle one window tab at a time.
 All of this make it hard to combine selenium with asynchronous frameworks such as `gevent` or `trio`.
-The direct consequence of it is that **asynchronous operations** such as `follow`, `save_item` or whatever asynchronous api you use **must** be done at the end of your parse function.
+The direct consequence of it is that **asynchronous operations** such as `follow`, `save_item` or whatever asynchronous api you use **must** be done at the end of your parse callable.
 You can't mix them up anywhere in the code.
 For example:

 With gevent: